Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 * If an exception was thrown, but no catch block matched its type, the finally block is evaluated before [propagating the exception][Exceptions] up the call stack.

 The value of the try-expression is the same as the value of the [last expression][Code blocks] of the try body (if no exception was thrown) or the value of the last expression of the matching catch block (if an exception was thrown and matched).
-All other situations mean that an exception is going to be propagated up the call stack, and the value of the try-expression becomes irrelevant.
+All other situations mean that an exception is going to be propagated up the call stack, and the value of the try-expression is undefined.

-> Note: as desribed, the finally block (if present) is executed regardless, but it has no effect on the value returned by the try-expression.
+> Note: as described, the finally block (if present) is always executed, but has no effect on the value of the try-expression.

-The type of the try-expression is the [least upper bound][Least upper bound] of the types of the last expressions of the try body and the last expressions of all the catch blocks (TODO(not that simple)).
+The type of the try-expression is the [least upper bound][Least upper bound] of the types of the last expressions of the try body and the last expressions of all the catch blocks.

+> Note: in some cases, the least upper bound is handled as described [here][The relations on types as constraints], from the point of view of type constraint system.

 > Note: these rules mean the try-expression always may be used as an expression, as it always has a corresponding result value.